 • Template – when an end-user is at the beginning of their journey a template is a fantastic way to solidify yourself as a trusted source in their progress.

-Keep your content current.
+Keep your content current but update it so it maintains relevance.
 It takes maintenance to keep things fresh and relevant.
 You should make it a point to review and update your content on a regular basis, as this will help ensure it stays current and useful for partners.

-Tip: Wondering where to start?
+PRM Marketing Tip: Wondering where to start?
 Perform a content audit.
-By auditing all your existing content, you can determine which personas and sales stages are covered, as well as where there are currently gaps in your content library.
+By auditing all your existing materials, you can determine which personas and sales stages are covered, as well as where there are currently gaps in your content library.

 KEEPING YOUR PARTNERS EDUCATED